LinArcX/giti/README.md

 I'm going to implement a feature that notify user whenever one of his repositories changed.
 So you don't need to ckeck giti everytime.
 Just read the notification and decide to we

+## Nah, I don't like to work with software that use git mysteriously.
+Git works fine as is.
+No one says that git doesn't work!
+I understand that it'll be hard to use softwares that work with sensitive data like repositories.

+My recommendation is to use giti with fake repositories, or better than that read the source code to find out the logic behind it. giti uses libgit2-glib binding in vala language called [Ggit](https://valadoc.org/libgit2-glib-1.0/Ggit.html) to list untracked and staged files.

+The whole point is having a tool that __monitor__ your directories and notify you about latest changes.
+I wanted to solve my issue.
+Hope it'll solve other people's issues too.

 ## Installation
 ### Install it from source